Sherlouk/AccessibilitySnapshot-SnapshotTesting/README.md

 # AccessibilitySnapshotPointfree

-Accessibility snapshots makes it simpel to add regreession tests for accessibility in UIKit.
+Accessibility snapshots makes it simple to add regreession tests for accessibility in UIKit.

 ## Getting Started